 With this simple real-world exercise and through our learning program, they learned many 21st Century skills than only one skill.
-To map the 21st Century skills they developed, we provided them with an online tool/table for doing so based on 48 skills, that we organized in 2 types (inner skills and outer skills) and 10 categories:
+To map the 21st Century skills they developed, we provided them with an online tool/table for doing so based on 48 skills that we organized into 2 types (inner skills and outer skills) and 10 categories:

 - Outer skills

 - Building the Future

 And it was also a way for us to be comfortable with ambiguity.
 It was the first time we were enabling and supporting people to develop and improve themselves through many personalized and supportive learning experiences and work practices.

 Is there another way of seeing which emergent skills individuals need to develop and practice in an augmented and automated world?
 Are the ones suggested by the World Economic Forum already outdated or irrelevant?

 Future Work Skills